hsoft/collapseforth/README.md

 # Collapse OS (Forth reboot)

+**Experiment halted:** *This approach here of starting with a Forth implemented in C and gradually "bootstrap" it into z80 to as a basis for a new Collapse OS is a dead end.
+I have an incomplete Forth (no meta-programming (DOES>, IMMEDIATE, etc.)) that I intentionally keep that way to facilitate my transition to z80, but that crippling makes my job a lot harder.
+It's not worth it (things were getting crazy when the need for forward labels arose in my routines).*

+*That being said, this allowed me to get my hands dirty with Forth and I like how it twists the mind.
+I learned that I was much better starting with a solid dict structure, directly in z80.
+Therefore, instead of a Forth reboot, I'll begin by adding a Forth to Collapse OS without rebooting it.
+Once this first step is done, I expect new improvement opportunities will present themselves.*

 When I started Collapse OS, I was very excited to build tools that were self-hosting with so little ressources.
 I furiously wrote a lot of z80 assembly and was very happy with the result (and still am).